manticoresoftware/manticoresearch-php/docs/indices.md

 Optimize
 ========

-Perform optimization on RT index.
-If sync=true, the command waits for execution to finish, otherwise it's launched in background.
+Launch optimization on RT index.
+The command doesn't wait by default for the optimize operation to finish.

+`body` is optional.
+Supports `sync` parameter - if set, the command waits for the optimize to finish.

         $params = [
             'index' => 'testrt',